Noemidiaz/pands-weekly-task/README.md

 - Program that takes a 10-character account number and displays it with only the last 4 digits visible, while first 6 digits are replaced with Xs

--Program to deal with accounts numbers with any type of length and mask last 4 digit
+- Program to deal with accounts numbers with any type of length and mask last 4 digit

 - In this program the user enter any positive integer and the program ends when the value is 1